 - Adults over 65 and students: €22 ($25)

 - Children under 19 with an adult: €10 ($11)

 The two museums are 12 miles (20km) apart and connected via a paid shuttle bus that runs every 90 minutes.

 The shuttle departs daily from the Bologna bus station at 9 am and goes first to the Ferrari Museum in Maranello.

 From Maranello, you can take the shuttle to either the Modena train station or the Enzo Ferrari Museum.

 The cost is €22 ($25) for adults, €20 ($23) for kids.

 You'll need to return to Bologna by train; the cost is not included in the shuttle price.

-Given the time I had left by the time I reached Bologna, and my energy levels, I was delighted with my full day food and Ferrari tour from Bologna.
+Given the time I had left by the time I reached Bologna and my energy levels, I was delighted with my whole day food and Ferrari tour from Bologna.